menge01/liri-node-app/README.md

-<<<<<<< HEAD

             Liri
     LIRI Bot for Week #10 Homework

-About
-In this assignment, I will make LIRI.
+ I  make LIRI.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

 Technologies Used
 Javascript